ShanghaiTech-IMPACT/TeethDreamer/README.md

 The `input` folder is the directory of your rendered condition images which is the argument `input_dir` in the script `color_render.py`.

-The `splits.pkl` file is the `pkl` file mentioned in the previous step.
+The `mv-splits.pkl` file is the `pkl` file mentioned in the previous step.
 5. Finetune pretrained zero123 model on your own data.
 ```angular2html
 python TeethDreamer.py -b configs/TeethDreamer.yaml \